joseconti/woo-redsys-gateway-light/readme.txt

 * NEW: Removed support for PHP < 7.
 * UPDATE: Compatibility with PHP >= 8.2
 * UPDATE: Code is Poetry
+* FIX: Fixed an issue where Redsys notification to the site would fail if the terminal was in test mode and the real SHA256 was not entered in Bizum and Google Pay redirection.

 == 6.0.0 ==